Lots of our readers ask us how to speed up a slow, old iPhone. It’s a common problem.

 6. Kill automatic background processes

 Getting rid of automated features will help keep your iPhone running faster, and help extend your battery life as well.
-If you're still running iOS 6, you can skip this step as Apple didn't introduce these features until iOS 7.
+The following feature was added way back in iOS 7, so if you've got that or a later version, you can benefit from it.

 Tap Settings > General > Background App Refresh and turn Background App Refresh off.

 You don't need these processes going on in the background and you'll see a big boost in battery life as well as a noticeable increase in performance if you stop them.